dadoftheclan/profmix/README.md

 ## 📄 License

-This project is licensed under **Dad's License** - *build on and forward, but remember your roots.*
+This project is licensed under **Dad's License v1.1** - *build on and forward, but remember your roots.*

 ```
 DAD'S LICENSE
-Version 1.0, July 2025
+Version 1.1, July 2025
 (Based on WTFPL - Do What The Fuck You Want To Public License)
+SPDX-License-Identifier: DADSL-1.1
 Copyright (C) 2025 DadOfTheClan

 "Build on and forward, but remember your roots."